Dec 30, 2009

 When creating a natural garden, keep in mind the three requirements for all animals: food, water and shelter.
 A shrub or tree can provide shelter for offspring.

-good for toads and turtles, while puddles on flat rocks give butterflies a chance to relax and have a drink.
+A pool with a shallow area is good for toads and turtles, while puddles on flat rocks give butterflies a chance to relax and have a drink.
 Chipmunks like tunnels, birds like safe nesting places, snakes like rocks (remember that as you lift one), and a host of wildlife will live in hollow logs and brush piles.

 Here are some guidelines to make your property attractive to wildlife: